Skip to main content

 Like Semana Santa, Feria de Sevilla and the Cabalgata, the Carnaval also has its own app.
 With Semana Santa falling early this year, Carnaval is just three weeks away, on 7–17 February.

-A new free app, Carnaval de Cadiz, offers a comprehensive guide to all the events and also allows you to participate.
+A new free app, Carnaval de Cádiz, offers a comprehensive guide to all the events and also allows you to participate.

-There are videos of interviews with various personalities, popular coplas from past carnavales, links to related social media accounts, and to useful Cadiz information such as city tourism, taxi companies, and local newspapers.
+There are videos of interviews with various personalities, popular coplas from past Carnavales, links to related social media accounts, and to useful Cádiz information such as city tourism, taxi companies, and local newspapers.

-This is a very comprehensive app, with many video links and other extras, offering you a full and interactive Carnaval experience.
+This is a very comprehensive app, with many video links and extras, offering you a full and interactive Carnaval experience.
 For anyone who enjoys these entertaining songs, it's a useful and fun app, as well as being free.
-The only improvement I thought neccessary was subtitles for some of the entries!
+The only improvement I thought necessary was subtitles for some of the entries!

-El Carnaval de Cadiz is available for iPhone and iPad.
+El Carnaval de Cádiz is available for iPhone and iPad.

 Blog published on 14 January 2013